pfillima/fa18-516-06/project-paper/report.md

 ## Design

-The outcome for this project is to build a REST API and have a client user call this API through a URL and have real-time data inserted into either a cloud-based MongoDB database or a cloud-based Azure SQL database.
+The outcome for this project is to build a REST API and have a client user call this OpenAPI through a URL and have real-time data inserted into either a cloud-based MongoDB database or a cloud-based Azure SQL database.
 The user will also see the results in a JSON format of the data being inserted into either of the persisted data stores.

 As seen in Figure 1, this project can be separated into the client resources and the API server resources.
 The API server is central to this project.
-Within the API server components, we have three source files, a Swagger 2.0 yaml file used to outline the sample weather data pull, a server source file in Python to outline the GET/POST routines, and a secondary Python source file to implement the GET/POST routines.
+Within the API server components, we have three source files, a Swagger 2.0 yaml file used to outline the sample weather data pull, a server source file in Python to outline the GET/POST routines, and a secondary Python source file to implement the OpenAPI GET/POST routines.

 On the API client side, we need to setup a MongoDB database cluster using the cloud-based MongoDB Atlas.
 We need to create a MongoDB database within this cluster and a collection within the database.
 We also need to setup an Azure SQL Database server, a database, and construct a table creation script to insert the sample data.
 The client will store connection credentials for these database servers into a config file.